 Independent grocery stores in Norway

 Most cities will have at least one independent store, and these are usually run by immigrants that sell products that are otherwise very difficult to find.
-These immigrant-run stores are often called Asaiamat, which can be translated to “Asia food”.
+These immigrant-run stores are often called Asaiamat or something along those lines, which can be translated to “Asia food”.

 Some of these independent stores can have very cheap items for sale, especially when it comes to vegetables and groceries that are popular in Asian countries.
 If you want to buy premium rice at at cheap price, these are the stores to look out for.